MoChilia/DiscoverPublicMethod/README.md

 *\VisualStudioIde\MSBuild\Current\Bin\amd64\Microsoft.Common.CurrentVersion.targets: (1806, 5): The "GetReferenceNearestTargetFrameworkTask" task could not be instantiated from the assembly "D:\VisualStudioIde\Common7\IDE\CommonExtensions\Microsoft\NuGet\NuGet.Build.Tasks.dll".
 Please verify the task assembly has been built using the same version of the Microsoft.Build.Framework assembly as the one installed on your computer and that your host application is not missing a binding redirect for Microsoft.Build.Framework.*

-happens, you should consider that whether the version of your msbuild is wrong.
+happens, you should consider that whether the version of your MSBuild is wrong.

 ### OutputMethodsApiInfo